 Hence, if your client changes their strategy/fires you (both have happened with me), then you’ll keep haggling with new clients.
 In the process, you’ll undercharge just to make a decent monthly income.

 Would you like to know a better strategy?

-See, once you’ve skin in the game, it’s all about remaining at “the top of the heads” of your prospects.
+See, once you’ve got skin in the game, it’s all about remaining at “the top of the heads” of your prospects.
 If you build genuine relationships and keep adding value (without any expectations), then in all likeliness these prospective clients will turn to you when they want to hire someone.

 For instance, I had mentioned a content marketing influencer (that I genuinely admire) in one of my guest posts at a high-profile publication.
 I didn’t even send them an email, but they shared the article on their social media nonetheless.
-And they remember my name since I had mentioned them in my articles an ample number of times.
+And now, they remember my name since I have mentioned them in my articles an ample number of times.